-Music is no stranger to Bartlesville, as the OK MOZART International Festival brings internationally recognized musicians and artists to the area every year, along with spectators and media attention from all over the world.
+Music is no stranger to Bartlesville, as the OKM Music Festival brings internationally recognized musicians and artists to the area every year, along with spectators and media attention from all over the world.

 Since its early days in Indian Territory, Bartlesville's history has been told by the architecture and attractions still flourishing today.
 The Dewey Hotel, a Victorian structure built in 1900, was the first frame building in Dewey.
 The Frank Phillips Home, built in 1909 as the 26-room mansion of Bartlesville pioneer Frank Phillips, still houses the family's original furnishings and art collection.
 The beautiful La Quinta Foster Mansion, built in 1932 with terra cotta floors and hand-painted ceilings, is now part of Oklahoma Wesleyan University, a 4-year liberal arts college with students from America and across the world.

 Bartlesville museums include:

 - Price Tower Arts Center

 - Museum at Woolaroc, the former country retreat of Frank Phillips.